Email FacebookTwitterMenu burgerClose thin

-The federal poverty level is a key consideration in assessing anyone’s eligibility to receive government benefits.
+The federal poverty level is a key consideration in assessing anyone’s eligibility to receive government assistance such as SNAP benefits.
 Your access to many state and federal safety net programs is often based on where you or your household falls on the federal poverty guidelines.
 For example, premiums on the federal health insurance exchange are defined against this metric, as are many forms of tax relief.

 Federal Poverty Level Defined